AbdelhafidRahab/medium-clone/README.md

 # Medium Clone - A Laravel 12 Full-Stack Application

-This is a full-stack clone of the popular blogging platform Medium, built with Laravel 12, Tailwind CSS, and SQLite.
+This is a full-stack clone of the popular blogging platform Medium.
+Built with Laravel 12, Tailwind CSS, and SQLite.

 ## Features